YourOnly-One/content/content/techmagus/en-ph/kb/meteorology/comparison-typhoon-signals-hurricane-categories.md

 +++
-title = "Comparison of Typhoon Signals and Hurricane Categories" description = "Philippine Typhoon Signals and the American Hurricane Categories are worlds apart.
+title = "Comparison of typhoon signals and hurricane categories" description = "Philippine Typhoon Signals and the American Hurricane Categories are worlds apart.
 In this post, I'll clarify the difference between these two scale systems."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct